-- 1. Estimate performance parameters for designing the Cellular Network which comply with 2G and 3G Cellular Network Standards. - 2.
-Formulate conceptual Telecommunication system to be deployed to fulfil bandwidth capacity planning. - 3.
-Design the mobile network considering futuristic requirements which conforms to the technology safety standards. - 4.
+- 1. Describe the functional specification of 2G and 3G Cellular Network Standards. - 2.
+Compute performance parameters for designing the Cellular Network. - 3.
+Propose Telecommunication system to be deployed to fulfill bandwidth capacity planning. - 4.
 Justify the Mobile Network performance parameters and design decisions. - 5.
-Adapt to the requirements of next generation mobile network and mobile applications. - 6.
-Develop scalable utility based Mobile Applications for user communities incorporating portability.
+Predict the requirements of next generation mobile network. - 6.
+Design Mobile Application to solve a real world problem.